reilldesign/ImgJust/README.md

-Once the page has loaded, use the ImgJust constructor, passing in the container for the wall, an array of HTMLImage objects, and an optional options object:
+Once the page has loaded, use the ImgJust constructor, passing in the container for the wall, an array of HTMLImageElement objects, and an optional options object:
 ```js
 addEventListener("load", _ => {
   const container = document.querySelector(".imgjust");